Deadly Mosquito Transmitted Virus prompts warning from Orange County Health Department

 Our mosquito reduction treatment will drastically reduce the population of adult biting mosquitoes.
 If you have any additional questions or would like a mosquito reduction treatment at your property, please call 1-800-814-3766.

-Deadly Mosquito Transmitted Virus prompts warning from Orange County Health Department in Orlando and surrounding counties
+Deadly Mosquito Transmitted Virus prompts warning from Orange County Health Department in Orlando FL and surrounding counties

 Serving satisfied customers in: